-The National Maternity Experience Survey offers eligible women who have recently given birth the opportunity to share their experiences of Ireland’s maternity services — from antenatal to postnatal care — in order to improve the safety and quality of care provided to women and their babies.
+The National Maternity Experience Survey offers eligible women who recently gave birth the opportunity to share their experiences of Ireland’s maternity services — from antenatal to postnatal care — in order to improve the safety and quality of care provided to women and their babies.

-Five maternity hospitals, 14 maternity units and the National Home Births Service participate in the National Maternity Experience Survey.
+Five maternity hospitals and 14 maternity units participated in the National Maternity Experience Survey.

 Click below to find out more.